 - Experience in laser scanning point cloud processing

 - Strong analytical and technical skills and problem solving capability

 - Solid knowledge of mathematics, parameter estimation and statistical methods

 - Good written and spoken communication skills in English

 - The opportunity to work in an innovative, dynamic and international team

-- The salary for this (30 hours/week) position is based on the Austrian regulations for university staff for PhD positions.
-The monthly minimum is € 2.293,95 for a PhD.
+- The salary for this (40 hours/week) position is based on the Austrian regulations for university staff for PhD positions.
+The monthly minimum is € 3.277,30 for a PhD.
 The monthly salary is paid 14 times per year.
 The position is for two years and may be extended for additional two years based on a positive evaluation by the funding body.

 - It is expected that the candidate pursues a PhD within the PhD program of TU Wien

 - Flexible working hours